dnorhoj/FlaskSMSSystem/README.md

 You also need install redis server.

-Then you need to create `src/.env` which contains the `auth_id` and `auth_token` for plivo.
+Then you need to create `src/.env` which contains the secret information like API keys and the redis url.
 You can find these on your plivo dashboard.
 Example:

 ```env
 AUTH_ID="id123"